 Alabama A&M University is organized on the semester system.
-The year is divided into two semesters and one summer term.
+The year is divided into two semesters and one summer session.

-Summer Sessions - The summer term usually covers a period of eight weeks, typically beginning the first week in June.
-Regardless of the length of the term, summer classes, which may be offered in shorter sessions, e.g., four weeks, are so scheduled that the amount of time allotted for class instruction is equivalent to that provided in the regular semester.
-Classes held during the summer term usually meet daily.
+Summer Session - The summer session usually covers a period of eight weeks, typically beginning the first week in June.
+Regardless of the length of the session, summer classes, which may be offered in shorter sessions, e.g., four weeks, are so scheduled that the amount of time allotted for class instruction is equivalent to that provided in the regular semester.
+Classes held during the summer session usually meet daily.

-The University may offer interim sessions between the regular semesters or the spring semester and summer term or summer term and fall semester.
+The University may offer interim sessions between the regular semesters or the spring semester and summer session or summer session and fall semester.
 All accelerated courses must meet the minimum contact hours based on the course credit hours.